dotnet/docs-aspire/docs/database/seed-database-data.md

 ### [SQL Server](#tab/sql-server)

-The configuration code in the **.AppHost** project mounts the required database files and folders and configures an entrypoint so that they run during startup.
+The configuration code in the **.AppHost** _program.cs_ file mounts the required database files and folders and configures an entrypoint so that they run during startup.

 :::code source="~/aspire-samples/samples/DatabaseContainers/DatabaseContainers.AppHost/Program.cs" range="25-35" :::

-The _entrypoint.sh_ script lives in the mounted `./sqlserverconfig` folder and runs when the container starts.
+The _entrypoint.sh_ script lives in the mounted `./sqlserverconfig` project folder and runs when the container starts.
 The script launches SQL Server and checks that it's running.

 :::code source="~/aspire-samples/samples/DatabaseContainers/DatabaseContainers.AppHost/sqlserverconfig/entrypoint.sh" :::

-The SQL script that lives in the mounted `../DatabaseContainers.ApiService/data/sqlserver` directory creates the database and tables.
+The _init.sql_ SQL script that lives in the mounted `../DatabaseContainers.ApiService/data/sqlserver` project folder creates the database and tables.

 :::code source="~/aspire-samples/samples/DatabaseContainers/DatabaseContainers.ApiService/data/sqlserver/init.sql" :::